Decay estimates for the quadratic tilt-excess of integral varifolds: Estimates concerning the quadratic tilt-excess

 \section{Estimates concerning the quadratic tilt-excess}

 The estimates of the present section constitute the core of the proof of the pointwise regularity theorem, Theorem \ref{thm:pointwise_decay}, in Section \ref{sec:thm}.
 All constructions are based on the approximation by a $\qspace_Q ( \rel^\codim )$ valued function of Section \ref{sec:approx}.
-First, in \ref{lemma:aux_monotonicity} and \ref{lemma:lower_mass_bound} some lower mass bounds are derived by a simple adaption of \cite[Theorem 17.7]{MR87a:49001} and a straightforward use of Allard \cite[6.4]{MR0307015}.
+First, in \ref{lemma:aux_monotonicity} and \ref{lemma:lower_mass_bound} some lower mass bounds are derived by a simple adaption of \cite[17.7]{MR87a:49001} and a straightforward use of Allard's compactness theorem for integral varifolds, see \cite[6.4]{MR0307015} or \cite[42.8]{MR87a:49001}.
 Then, in \ref{lemma:iteration_prep} several auxiliary estimates concerning the approximation by a $\qspace_Q ( \rel^\codim)$ valued function in \ref{lemma:lipschitz_approximation} are carried out.
 In \ref{lemma:iteration} the main elliptic estimates are established, see below for a more detailed description.
-Finally, a reformulation of a special case of \ref{lemma:iteration}\,\eqref{item:iteration:prep_tilt} replacing any reference to the specific approximating functions used there by quantities more tightly connected to the varifold is provided in \ref{lemma:aux_c2rekt} for use in \cite{snulmenn:c2.v2}.
+Finally, a reformulation of a special case of \ref{lemma:iteration}\,\eqref{item:iteration:prep_tilt} replacing any reference to the specific approximating functions used there by quantities more tightly connected to the varifold is provided in \ref{lemma:aux_c2rekt} for use in \cite{snulmenn:c2.v3}.